-One night, Billy, an 18-year-old high school senior, was driving down a dimly lit road in Tacoma.
+One night, Trevor, an 18-year-old high school senior, was driving down a dimly lit road in Tacoma.
 After passing the intersection, three young women were crossing the street in the middle of the block.
-Billy claimed he did not see them and struck one of the women, killing her at the scene.
-When officers arrived, they questioned Billy, and he admitted to smoking marijuana ten hours earlier.
-That admission motivated the district attorney’s office to file reckless driving charges against Billy.
+Trevor claimed he did not see them and struck one of the women, killing her at the scene.
+When officers arrived, they questioned Trevor, and he admitted to smoking marijuana ten hours earlier.
+That admission motivated the district attorney’s office to file reckless driving charges against Trevor.

 After reviewing the case, we realized we would need to reconstruct the accident at the scene and analyze the driver’s perspective.
-Moments before we started our analysis, the district attorney’s office submitted a nighttime visibly study performed by local law enforcement claiming that Billy should have seen the pedestrians and avoided the accident.
+Moments before we started our analysis, the district attorney’s office submitted a nighttime visibility study performed by local law enforcement claiming that Trevor should have seen the pedestrians and avoided the accident.

 Photographs from the police report gave us the information needed to dress our exemplar pedestrian correctly and the exact year, make, and model of the exemplar vehicle to use during the reconstruction.